FedericoAureliano/llama/README.md

 # TODO
 - type checking and inference
-- support push and pop
-    -  keep track of assertions and check-sat/get-model
 - support bit-vectors, arrays, and strings
 - model representation and evaluators
 - interface to solvers